 Explores careers in biotechnology with emphasis on central dogma of biology, DNA techniques, applications in biotech, and bioethics.
 Examines forensics and human cloning.
 Includes lab work.
 Course Lab fee of $26 applies.

-Master lab skills relevant to DNA technology; including recombinant DNA cloning, DNA gel electrophoresis, polymerase chain reaction and DNA mutagenesis.
-Explore cutting-edge techniques such as DNA micro arrays.
+Facilitates the mastery of lab skills relevant to DNA technology including recombinant DNA cloning, DNA gel electrophoresis, polymerase chain reaction and DNA sequencing.
 Course fee of $86 for lab applies.

 Teaches current techniques with protein production, purification, and analysis.
 Includes instruction and practice with polyacrylamide gel electrophoresis (PAGE), chromatography, western blot, and FPLC analysis.
 Course fee of $107 for lab applies.

-Teaches basics of prokaryote and eukaryote cell culture; includes handling, storage, and maintenance of bacterial, mammalian and yeast stocks.
+Teaches basics of eukaryote cell culture.
+Includes handling, storage, and maintenance of mammalian stocks.
 Emphasizes media preparation and sterile techniques.
 Includes in vitro labeling and transfection.
 Course fee of $195 for lab applies.

 Allows biotechnology majors to earn credit while obtaining practical and research experience as an intern in a government, nonprofit, private agency, or with an approved employer.
 Must be supervised by agency representative and faculty advisor.
 Department chairperson approval required and written contracts must be completed and signed.
 May be repeated for a maximum of 10 credits.
 May be graded credit/no credit.

 Provides guided research studies in biotechnology under the direction of a Biology Department mentor.
 Includes any combination of literature reviews, original research, and/or participation in ongoing departmental projects.
 Involves students in the methodology of original biology research.
 Requires preparation and presentation of oral and/or written reports.
-Results may form the basis of the senior thesis in the major, if thesis option is chosen.
+May culminate in results that will form the basis of the senior thesis in the major, if thesis option is chosen.
 May be repeated for 8 credits toward graduation.